 Avoid paying Lenders Mortgage Insurance

-If you don’t have a huge deposit for your dream house you might find yourself with the additonal cost of Lenders Mortgage Insurance.
+If you don’t have a huge deposit for your dream house you might find yourself with the additional cost of Lenders Mortgage Insurance.
 This is charged if you need to borrow more than 80% of the property’s value and it can add significantly to the cost of your loan.
 To get a better idea of the costs that could be involved use this Lenders Mortgage Insurance Estimator Tool.
 Also speak to your broker about ways to boost your borrowing power and if you can avoid this additional, unwanted sum.

 Be a savvy saver